Welcome to Waxhaw

 - The first gold discovered in the United States was not far from the Waxhaw city limits.

 - Living in Waxhaw means getting to know your neighbors.
-The town holds regular events like concerts, parades, and First Fridays, a night when businesses stay open late and people gather in town for fun activities.
+The town holds regular events like concerts, parades, and First Fridays in the summer, a night when businesses stay open late and people gather in town for fun activities.

 - Waxhaw has its own farmer’s market.
 Visitors can purchase farm-fresh meat, eggs, and seasonal produce, as well as plants, flowers, artisanal foods, and natural health and beauty products from local vendors.